tanu31195/js-es6/README.md

 - A function that is a part of an object is called a method
 - Objects are dynamic, we can add or delete new properties and methods
 - const objects cannot be reassigned but can add/delete properties and change the object
-- Every object has a constructor(it references to the function that was used to create the object)
+- Every object has a constructor property(it references to the function that was used to create the object)
+- If one or more methods(behavior) are in the object, object literal syntax is not a good way to create objects
+- When there are one or more methods in an object, the best way to create an object is factory or constructor functions
 - Functions are objects
 - Objects are not iterable